DeanLight/spannerlib/tutorials/Advanced usage.md

 ]

 for subject in subjects:
-    rule=f"""
+    rule = f"""
     gpa_of_{subject}_students(Student, Grade) <- gpa(Student, Grade), enrolled(Student, "{subject}")
     """
-    session.run_statements(rule)
+    session.run_commands(rule)
     print(rule)  # we print the rule here to show you what strings are sent to the session
 ```

 As you can see, we can use the dynamically defined rules in a magic cell